 - Table 1.
 Standard 20 kHz flat-faced tips

-A replaceable tip is attached (typically a threaded connection) near the output end of a resonator.
+A replaceable tip is attached near the output end of a resonator.
 It may be useful in the following circumstances —

 - Prototyping.
 In plastic spot welding or staking, the optimum contour of the horn face may not be known.
 Then prototype tips with different contours can be tried without the need to machine an entire custom horn.

 - Wear.
-A horn's face will wear or deform due to abrasion, cavitation, or impact.
+A horn's face will wear or deform due to abrasion, cavitation erosion, or impact.
 This wear causes frequency, amplitude, and application problems (see below).
 A solid one-piece horn would be expensive to replace after such wear.
 Instead, expendable tips may be used (see figures 1).
 However, if reliability is a high priority (e.g., for high volume applications, especially where downtime should be avoided) then a custom solid horn may prove more satisfactory.
-Then the horn's output surface could be coated with chrome, carbide, or titanium nitride for improved wear resistance (although these may not be successful against cavitation erosion).
+Then the horn's output surface could be coated with chrome, carbide, or titanium nitride for improved wear resistance.
+(Dukane, p.
+6) However, these coatings may not be successful against cavitation erosion.

 If cavication erosion is a problem then see here.

-Tips have limits on weight and amplitude in order to limit the inertial forces on the threads and tip-horn joint.
+Tips have limits on weight and amplitude in order to limit the inertial forces on the tip threads, horn threads, and tip-horn joint.
 The maximum tip diameter is typically limited to about Ø25 mm at 20 kHz.
 The smallest tips allow the highest amplitudes.

 Table notes —

 - The mass are for flat-faced tips and includes the threaded shank.
 However, other tips (e.g., staking, spot welding) should also probably conform.